kruppd/fromData2Decisions/research.md

-# The Value of Understanding and Visualizing Bird Activity Data
+# The Value of Collecting and Visualizing Bird Activity Data

 ### The Importance of Collecting Data About Environmental Concerns